Bureau for the Repression of Communist Activities

-The bureau was headed by Mariano Faget, who had first gained fame as a Nazi hunter during Batista's first turn at power, from 1940 to 1944, when he was chief of the Office of Investigation of Enemy Activities (Oficina de Investigación de Actividades Enemigas), a counter-espionage unit that targeted Nazi and Fascist agents.
+The bureau was headed by former Nazi hunter Mariano Faget, who previously served as director of the counter-espionage unit Enemy Activities Investigation Service (Servicio de Investigación de las Actividades Enemigas) from 1940 to 1944.

 On Dec.
 7, 1955, BRAC agents fired upon an anti-Batista demonstration held by the Federation of University of Students in Havana.
 Several demonstrators, including Camilo Cienfuegos, were wounded when the police opened fire on the crowd.

 The development of BRAC was aided and encouraged by the CIA starting in 1956.